cviebrock/laravel-elasticsearch-handlers/README.md

 the current Laravel environment, mangles it a bit so it matches Elasticsearch's constraints for index names, and prepends it to the _index_ key in the given document.

-<a name="index-template-handler"></a>
-### IndexTemplateHandler

-Operates on the following methods:

-* boot-only

-This handler reads in the configuration file on boot and sets up any index templating that's defined in the configuration file.
-See the default configuration file for an example.